learnk8s/knote-js/01_writing_a_note_taking_app.md

 You should see the main page of the app.

-Try to create a note — you should see it being displayed on the main page.
+Try to create a note — you should see it displayed on the main page.

 _Your app seems to work._